ConfettiFX/The-Forge/README.md

 2. Drivers
 * AMD / NVIDIA - latest drivers should work.
 On Vulkan, at least NVIDIA Beta Driver 389.20 are required to support Linked Multi-GPU.
 * Intel - need to install the latest driver (currently 24.20.100.6094, May 22nd) [Intel® Graphics Driver for Windows® 10](https://downloadcenter.intel.com/download/27803/Intel-Graphics-Driver-for-Windows-10).
-As mentioned above this driver still doesn't have full DirectX 12 and Vulkan support.
+As mentioned before this driver still doesn't have full DirectX 12 and Vulkan support.

 3. Visual Studio 2017 with Windows SDK / DirectX version 16299.91 (Fall Creators Update)